-Jane Colston specialises in complex and high-value commercial banking, contract and tort disputes as well as company, shareholders and partnership disputes.
+Jane Colston's practice focuses on complex and high-value commercial banking, contract and tort disputes as well as company, shareholders and partnership disputes.
 Jane has acted in numerous complex fraud cases and has extensive experience of forensic investigations, most of which have involved working with teams of investigators and accountants, and coordinating lawyers in multiple jurisdictions to trace and freeze assets.
-She has managed numerous cases involving freezing, search, disclosure, gagging and delivery up injunctions as well as breach of confidence claims.
-Jane has a wide breadth of experience in domestic and international litigation and alternative dispute resolution.
+She has managed numerous cases involving freezing, proprietary, search, disclosure, gagging, imaging and delivery up injunctions as well as breach of confidence and privacy claims.

-Prior to joining Brown Rudnick Jane trained and then qualified into Hogan Lovells’ litigation department.
+Prior to joining Brown Rudnick, Jane trained and then qualified into Hogan Lovells’ litigation department.
 She then joined Baker & McKenzie.
-In 2004 she co-founded the litigation boutique Masseys which was described by The Times as ‘go to’ for banking disputes.
-Masseys merged with Stewarts Law in 2010.
+In 2004 she co-founded the litigation boutique Masseys which was described by The Times as "go to" for banking disputes.
+It merged with Stewarts in 2010.

-Jane has successfully represented a diverse range of major domestic and international commercial organisations, plcs, State entities and individuals.
-These include:
+Jane has successfully represented a diverse range of major domestic and international commercial organizations, plcs, States and individuals.
+Recent reported cases include: